 - Primary Tumours: originating in the brain.

-- Metastatic: Originating in other some other area of the body and eventually spreading to the brain.
+- Metastatic: Originating in some other area of the body and eventually spreading to the brain.

-The most common brain tumour in children that can occur at any age is glioma.
-Gliomas constitute for almost 75 percent of the paediatric brain tumours.
+The most common brain tumour in children that can occur at any age is a glioma.
+Gliomas constitute almost 75 per cent of paediatric brain tumours.
 Gliomas develop in glial cells that are supportive or gluey tissue of the brain.
 Glial tumours are majorly of two types: astrocytoma and ependymomas.
-Gliomas adversely effects the functioning of the brain and can be life threatening.
+Gliomas adversely affect the functioning of the brain and can be life-threatening.
 The types of tumours can be classified into the following categories:

 Brain tumours can be categorised into grades depending on how irregular the tumour cells and tissues appear when seen under a microscope.
-Keeping the variances in the microscopic appearance as reference, doctors allocate a mathematical grade to the tumours.
+Keeping the variances in the microscopic appearance as a reference, doctors allocate a mathematical grade to the tumours.
 Brain tumours can be graded on a scale of 1 to 4.
-Scale 1 and 2 are low grade tumours and scale 3 and 4 are high grade tumours.
-Grades are a pointer of the likely growth and extent of tumours.
+Scale 1 and 2 are low-grade tumours and scale 3 and 4 are high-grade tumours.
+Grades are a pointer to the likely growth and extent of tumours.
 Grades of tumour also help determine the type and course of treatment.

-Low grade tumours are those which develop slowly.
+Low-grade tumours are those which develop slowly.
 The cells appear almost similar to normal cells when seen under a microscope.
 They are usually contained and generally don’t spread to other areas.
 The chances of them reappearing after being fully removed are generally low.
-High grade tumours, in comparison, grow very quickly and possibly spread to adjoining areas.
+High-grade tumours, in comparison, grow very quickly and possibly spread to adjoining areas.
 They are aggressive or malignant in nature and may require a comprehensive set of treatments to tackle them.
 They are likely to reappear even after exhaustive treatment.
-Low grade tumours have improved chance of prognosis than high grade tumours.
+Low-grade tumours have an improved chance of prognosis than high-grade tumours.

 2. Localized vs. Invasive